raganwald/method-combinators/README-JS.md

 Et cetera
 ---

 Method Combinators was created by [Reg "raganwald" Braithwaite][raganwald].
 It is available under the terms of the [MIT License][lic].
-The `retry` combinator was inspired by Michael Fairley's Ruby [method_decorators](https://github.com/michaelfairley/method_decorators).
+The `retry` and condition combinators were inspired by Michael Fairley's Ruby [method_decorators](https://github.com/michaelfairley/method_decorators).

 [raganwald]: http://braythwayt.com
 [lic]: https://github.com/raganwald/method-combinators/blob/master/license.md